DUI Lawyer

 Lake County DUI defense.

-How DUI cases move through the Lake County Superior Court in Lakeport, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Lake County.
+How DUI cases move through the Lake County Superior Court in Lakeport, the DMV 10-day hearing deadline, and how Clear Lake and the State Route 29 corridor shape the county's DUI cases.

 The Lake County Superior Court